-Accepting California Players In 2018
+Accepting California Players in 2020

 Betonline is one of the top shelf sports betting sites in the industry and our top recommended online sportsbook.
 With only a handful of truly 5 star sportsbooks available to US players, Betonline is right at the top of that list.
 They offer all sorts of action for players under one betting account to include one of the best sportsbook platforms around, a full racebook, a busy online poker room with tons of fish, and an online casino featuring live dealer table games.
 They even offer scratch cards and skill games, so whatever you're in the mood for, Betonline has got you covered.
-New players enjoy a 50% signup bonus up to $2500, plus 25% reload bonuses for life if you aren't running so hot.
+New players enjoy a 50% signup bonus up to $1,000, plus 25% reload bonuses for life if you aren't running so hot.